My-Mr-E/NessusValidator/README.md

 * (Completed)Add the ability to create a host list
 * Add the ability to export validations to a different file
 * Add selective validation
-* Multi-thread the validations to speed the process
+* (Completed)Multi-processing the validations to speed the process
 * Possibly perform validation tasks for other scanners
 * HTML reporting
 * CSV Exporting